StevenGann/stevengann.github.io/_posts/2025-08-20-Neural-Networks.md

 ### When to Use Neural Networks

-Neural networks excel at:
-- **Pattern recognition**: Images, audio, text
-- **Complex mappings**: When the relationship between inputs and outputs is non-linear
-- **Large datasets**: When you have sufficient training data
-- **Real-time processing**: Once trained, inference can be very fast

-They're less suitable for:
-- **Small datasets**: Risk of overfitting
-- **Interpretable decisions**: Black-box nature makes debugging difficult
-- **Real-time training**: Training is computationally expensive
-- **Causal reasoning**: They learn correlations, not causation
+Neural networks really shine when you're dealing with pattern recognition tasks like processing images, audio, or text—areas where traditional algorithms struggle to capture the subtle nuances that make the data meaningful.
+They're particularly powerful for complex mappings where the relationship between inputs and outputs is highly non-linear, something I've experienced firsthand when working with sensor data that had intricate dependencies.
+If you have large datasets with sufficient training examples, neural networks can learn representations that would be nearly impossible to hand-craft.
+Once trained, they're also excellent for real-time processing since inference is typically very fast.

+However, there are situations where I've learned to be cautious about using neural networks.
+When working with small datasets, they tend to overfit badly—I've seen networks memorize training data perfectly while failing completely on new examples.
+Their black-box nature makes debugging difficult when things go wrong, which can be frustrating when you need to understand why a decision was made.
+Training is computationally expensive and time-consuming, so they're not suitable when you need real-time learning.
+Most importantly, they learn correlations rather than causation, so while they might predict that umbrellas and rain occur together, they won't understand that rain causes people to use umbrellas.

 ### Integration with Classical Methods